 You can’t have a WordPress website (or any website, for that matter) without a host.
 It’s like trying to build a house when there isn’t any land for it — until it has somewhere to go, it can’t exist.
 But while website hosting is super important, it’s pretty affordable.
 Sometimes even free.
-In this article, we’re going to cover the best free website hosting and cheap WordPress hosting.
+In this article, we’re going to cover the best free website hosting and cheap WordPress hosting solutions.

 What is Website Hosting?